 As we move further into the holiday season, the risk of home fires increases even more.
-In Part 1 of our holiday fire safety series, we discussed open-flame hazards, such as fireplaces, candles, and cooking.
+In Part 1 of our holiday fire prevention series, we discussed open-flame hazards, such as fireplaces, candles, and cooking.
 In this post, we’re going to talk about how decorations can be hazardous, including things like Christmas trees, lighting, and other electrical hazards.

 Real Christmas trees look and smell great, but they are also one of the leading causes of fires during the holiday season—starting about 210 fires each year.
 Here’s how to keep your tree pretty and bright (minus the flames of course).